-OUR GLOBAL TEAM
+OUR GLOBAL ANTITRUST PRACTICE

-We offer consistent high-quality advice with coverage in all key jurisdictions
+With a leading antitrust practice group consisting of over 200 antitrust lawyers worldwide, we offer consistent high-quality advice with coverage in all key jurisdictions.

-With a large team of lawyers across the key hubs of Europe, Asia-Pacific and the U.S., we support our clients on their most complex and strategically important transactions where and when they need us.
+Operating across Europe, the US, Asia Pacific and the Middle East, we support our clients on their most complex and strategically important transactions where and when they need us.